 The network of available venues changes on a session-by-session basis so never assume that the venue from your last sitting will be the same as the one for any future sessions.

 Yes.
-Via myACCA you can make amendments to existing exam entries up until the standard entry closing date - including withdrawing an entry, changing exam centre, variant papers or entering for more exams.
+Via the exam planner you can make changes to existing exam entries up until the standard entry closing date - including withdrawing an entry, changing exam centre, variant exams or entering for more exams.

 Unfortunately we cannot give an indication of the additional fees payable at your centre as the costs of the special centres are dependent upon the number of candidates sitting, the range of papers being taken and local invigilation charges.